ApeAcademy/erc-4626/README.md

 Ensure you have all necessary dependencies installed.
 You can typically do this with: `pip install -r requirements.txt`

+Ensure you have all necessary dependencies installed.
+You can typically do this with:
+`ape plugins install . -U`

 ### 4. Run the Bot

 Once the setup is complete, you can run your bot using the Silverback CLI.
-Use the following command: `silverback run bots.silverback_yield:app`
+Use the following command: `silverback run bots.silverback_yield:bot`

 ### 5. Verify Database Creation

 The SQLite database file should automatically be created in the /data/ directory when the bot is run for the first time.
 You can verify its existence by checking the contents of the directory `ls /data`

-### 3. Troubleshooting
+### 6. Troubleshooting

 If you encounter permission issues, double-check the ownership and permissions of the /data directory.
 Ensure your .env file is properly formatted and located in the root of your project.